The Willow School (Louisiana)

-Willow School, formerly Lusher Charter School, is a K-12 charter school in uptown New Orleans, Louisiana, in the university area.
+Willow School, formerly Lusher Charter School, is a K-12 charter school in uptown New Orleans, Louisiana.
 Willow is chartered by Advocates for Arts Based Education (AABE), which acts as the board for the entire school.
 The Willow School has three uptown campuses; the lower school program is housed at the Dr. Everett J. Williams, Jr. Campus (formerly Willow Campus), the middle school is at the Ellis L. Marsalis, Jr. Campus (the former Henry W. Allen School), and the high school is at the Elijah Brimmer, Jr. Campus (the former Alcée Fortier High School) on Freret Street.
 A temporary campus was housed at the Jewish Community Center on St. Charles Avenue.

 In 2016, Danielle Dreilinger of The Times-Picayune described the school as "exceptionally popular" and "one of the best public elementary schools in Louisiana".
 Andrew Vanacore, of the same publication, wrote in 2013 that Lusher was "top-notch".

 History

 Lusher was founded in 1913 and for its first few decades only taught grades K-6 at its Willow Street campus.
 The school was named for Robert Mills Lusher, the Louisiana State Superintendent of Education (1865-1868 and 1876-1879) who was dedicated to the Confederacy, segregation of public schools, and white supremacy.

 In 1982, Kathy Riedlinger, who served as the charter school's CEO through January 2022, was named principal.
 In 1990, Lusher moved its sixth grade class into the unused Carrollton Courthouse building at 719 South Carrollton Avenue; the school then expanded to include seventh and eighth grades while keeping the Willow Street campus for its K-5 program.
 The middle school was referred to as "Lusher Extension".

 In 2003 however, the school community began discussing the possibility of opening a high school and later began discussing applying to become a charter school.
 In early August 2005, the school applied to the Orleans Parish School Board to become a charter school.
 In the aftermath of Hurricane Katrina, the school’s charter application was granted and the school added grades 9 through 12.
 Lusher Charter High School opened its doors for the first time on January 17, 2006, with 48 students and only 9th and 10th grades and six high school only teachers (one for each subject: math, science, social studies, English, French, and Spanish).
 The high school was housed at the Carrollton Courthouse with the middle school for its first semester.
 Due to space limitations at the Carrollton campus, both the middle school and high school had to find a new home.
 In August 2006, both schools moved to their new campus, the defunct Alcee Fortier High School, on Freret Street.